redis/redis/msvs/RedisWAInst/README.md

 Implementation detail
 ---------------------
-RedisInst4WA creates a folder in the current working directory called RedisInstWork.
+RedisInstWA creates a folder in the current working directory called RedisInstWork.
 All the files necessary for deployment are copied here.

 It makes a copy of the redis exe files to deploy in the release sub folder.
 It copies the redis.conf file here.
 It also creates an XmlConfig.xml file that is used as input by the Inst4WA application.